miralee94/devops22-java/lesson_2/EXERCISE_2.md

 In the repository [devops22-java](https://github.com/fictive-reality/devops22-java)

-1. Hand in the file and screenshots with a successful run of:
+1. Hand in the code files and screenshots with a successful run of:

    - `LearnDefaults`
    - `LearnHexadecimal`